 Washington Tourism Marketing Authority.

 Established in 2018, the Washington Tourism Marketing Authority (Authority) is responsible for contracting for statewide tourism marketing services that promote tourism in Washington.
-The Authority is governed by a board of directors consisting of four members of the Legislature and nine representatives, appointed by the Governor, with expertise in the tourism industry and related businesses, including hotel, restaurant, outdoor recreation, attractions, retail, and rental car businesses.
-A nonvoting advisory committee advises the board and is comprised of one representative each from the Department of Commerce, the State Parks and Recreation Commission, the Department of Transportation, representatives of other state agencies as deemed appropriate by the Authority, and one member from a federally recognized Indian tribe.
+The Authority is governed by a board of directors consisting of four members of the Legislature and nine representatives, appointment by the Governor, with expertise in the tourism industry and related businesses, including hotel, restaurant, outdoor recreation, attractions, retail, and rental car businesses.
+A nonvoting advisory committee advises the board and is comprised of one representative from the Department of Commerce, the State Parks and Recreation Commission, the Department of Transportation, representatives of other state agencies as deemed appropriate by the Authority, and one member from a federally recognized Indian tribe.

 Statewide Tourism Marketing Account.